 Museum of Denmark (Nationalmuseet)

 Museum of Denmark (Nationalmuseet) is Denmark’s largest collection of cultural history.
 The Museum covers Danish history from the earliest of settlements to the present day.
 Through archeological treasures, artifacts, descriptions and information, visitors get a great deal of knowledge and understanding of Denmark and the Danes.
 The rooms are marked by ‘Ages’ and can take a while getting through so it is recommended to choose the exhibitions you want to see.
 The museum does not charge an admission fee, a big bonus in the expensive city of Copenhagen.
 The museum is accessible and has small lifts that will carry individuals in Copenhagen with rental mobility scooters & wheelchairs from floor to floor.
-The lifts are small though and for individuals in larger wheelchairs, scooters or powerchairs, you may not have the ability to explore every floor.
 For visitors with low vision, the museum has equipment to magnify both exhibits and texts.

 Carlsberg Brewery is one of the Nordic region’s oldest breweries.
 Founded by J.C.
 Jacobsen, the Brewery reveals the compelling story about the founder and his son, Carl.
 At the brewery, visitors go on a self guided tour and learn about the historical development of the breweries; visit the ‘laboratory’ to see how beers are made; view the outdoor statue garden, which includes a small version of ‘The Little Mermaid;’ and visit the horse stables to pet and see the draft horses that used to pull their older wagons.
 The self-guided tour enables visitors to spend as much – or as little – time as they’d like in each of the different areas.
 The tour ends in the Jacobsen Brewhouse, in Bar Jacobsen.
 The entry price to the Brewery includes two beers or sodas from Bar Jacobsen.
 The new aroma room allows visitors to discover their favourite smells, and based on the combination of their chosen aromas, to find their favourite beer in the bar.
 Unlike some other brewery tours, the Carlsberg Brewery allows visitors to choose from a variety of beers.
 Carlsberg Visitors Centre is accessible for those in Copenhagen rental wheelchairs & mobility scooters and has obtained the accessibility label through the Danish Accessibility Association.